 Date Coverage:Varies; primarily 1970s-present with some titles covering earlier dates

-PsycINFO contains references to articles in more than 1,300 periodicals as well as technical reports, dissertations, and other materials in psychology and related behavioral and social sciences.
-With the inclusion of PsycARTICLES, over 44,000 full-text articles from more than 50 journals published by the American Psychological Association and participating publishers are provided.
+Contains references to articles in periodicals, technical reports, dissertations, and other materials in psychology and related behavioral and social sciences.
+Contains full-text articles from journals published by the American Psychological Association.

 Date Coverage: 1970-present; selected access back to 1823